 - WordPress development, theme and individual template development, plugin tweaks, new feature development

-- Extension, management, improvement to, and debugging of any legacy code
+- Extension, management, improvement, and debugging of any legacy code

 - WordPress setup, plug-in installation and configuration